SCHOOL CLOSURE POLICY

 Sometimes a “call” to cancel school is made in the very early hours of the morning and Mother Nature surprises us, going against all predictions.
 As we all know, the weather can also turn out worse than predicted.
 When making the decision, student and staff safety is always paramount.
 All students and activities in the school are important but nothing is more critical than everyone’s safety and well-being.
 Also keep in mind that many of our staff live in outlying communities, thus adding another dynamic to the decision-making process.
 If we have to cover our school day with numerous substitutes, this impacts our decision.
 Please understand that making a snow day determination is never taken lightly and is always a difficult one.
 Despite our best efforts and information gathering, we are sometimes fooled by the experts’ “wrong” call.

 The Colorado Department of Education requires a minimum number of educational hours per year, which we build our school calendar around.
 Please note that we knowingly schedule an excess number of hours to account for our inclement weather/road conditions.
-The 2017-2018 calendar has 11.29 excess days calculated above the required minimum hours.
+The 2019-2020 calendar has 12.06 excess days calculated above the required minimum hours.
 Therefore, you should be prepared to have a plan for your student if school is dismissed early or a snow day is necessary.
-All families should make advanced arrangements for their children in case of school closure.
+All families should make advance arrangements for their children in case of school closure.
 As we continue to put student and staff safety first, we certainly appreciate your support.

 The school will notify parents and guardians via the SchoolMessenger Alert system, the Elbert website, and TV stations 2, 4, 7, 9, 20 and 31 from Denver and stations 11 and 13 from Colorado Springs, that a delayed start has been enacted.
 School will start two hours later than normal.
 Buses will run and students will be picked up 2 hours later than their normally scheduled pick up time.
 Preschool is cancelled when there is a delayed start.